scams-research/scams-research.github.io/research/neutrons/index.md

 </picture>
 <center>
   <small>
     The observable in diffusion from molecular dynamics is very similar to the observable from QENS.
-As noted by [Fern Brady in Taskmaster](https://www.youtube.com/watch?v=1PO9t2QXmiQ).
+As noted by <a href="https://www.youtube.com/watch?v=1PO9t2QXmiQ">Fern Brady in Taskmaster</a>.
     <br>
     <br>
   </small>